 Ben Ainslie has been chosen to carry the flag for Team GB at Sunday's closing ceremony of the Olympics.

-Ainslie, the most successful sailor in Olympic history, was selected by the British Olympic Association's team leaders.
+Ainslie, was selected by the British Olympic Association's team leaders.

 The 35-year-old collected a fourth successive gold medal when he won the Finn class at London 2012.

 "It's a really proud moment to have such an involvement at the end of an amazing Games," said Ainslie.